Positive Schools Coaching and Consultancy

 The Contextual Wellbeing Framework

-Positive Schools Coaching and Consultancy uses the CONTEXTUAL WELLBEING framework (Street, 2018) [i] to help you bring out the best in your school in an equitable, inclusive and cohesive way.
+Positive Schools Coaching and Consultancy uses the CONTEXTUAL WELLBEING framework (Street, 2018) [i] to help you support your school in an equitable, inclusive and cohesive way.

 A school with Contextual Wellbeing is a school in which all members of the school community experience belonging and engagement.
-A sense of belonging and engagement in learning grow when the school supports equity, inclusivity and cohesion across all aspects of school context.
+Belonging and engagement develop when your school supports autonomy, healthy relationships and competency in every areas of context.
+This includes the people, the values and norms, the policies and practice and the physical space.

-Contextual Wellbeing grows with the intentional development of EQUITY and SELF-DETERMINATION across the school community, with a clear focus on supporting AGENCY, COHESION, and a sense of PROGRESS (based on Deci and Ryan’s Self-Determination Theory, 1985) [ii].
+Contextual Wellbeing grows with the intentional development of EQUITY and SELF-DETERMINATION (based on Deci and Ryan’s development of Self-Determination Theory (SDT)) [ii].

-SDT states that self-determination, autonomous motivation and wellbeing are all increased when a person has their three key needs of autonomy, relatedness and competency met.
+SDT states that self-determination and wellbeing increase when a person has certain key needs met:

-- Autonomy, represented with a focus on AGENCY which includes the support of choice and control, ‘ownership’, psychological safety and student voice.
+- The need for autonomy, represented with a focus on AGENCY, choice and control, ‘ownership’, psychological safety and student voice.

-- Competency, represented with a focus on PROGRESS, incorporating an understanding of success as improvement and growth, rather than the achievement of any particular outcome.
-We firmly believe that a shift to developing EQUITY results in greater opportunity for ongoing COMPETENCY among all members of a school community.
+We also believe that a shift to prioritising EQUITY results in greater opportunity for an ongoing VOICE, BELONGING and ENGAGEMENT among all members of a school community.

 “When the ephemeral mists of Mindset, Grit, and Resilience programs fade away, Contextual Wellbeing will remain standing strong and unshaken.”